Forsand Municipality: Former municipality

-The municipality of Fossan was established on 1 January 1871 when the very large municipality of Høgsfjord was divided into two: Fossan (located east of the Høgsfjorden and south of the Frafjorden) and Høle (located west of the Høgsfjorden).
-Initially, Fossan had 2,081 residents.
+The municipality of Fossan was established on 1 January 1871 when the large Høgsfjord Municipality was divided into two: the district located east of the Høgsfjorden (population: 2,081) became the new Fossan Municipality and the remaining parts of Høgsfjord Municipality that were located west of the Høgsfjorden (population: 1,122) changed its name to Høle Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality was split, with everything located south and east of the Frafjorden being transferred to the neighboring municipality of Gjesdal.
-The reason for this border change was because this area had no road connection with the rest of Forsand, but it was connected by road to Gjesdal.
+On 1 January 1965, all of Forsand Municipality located south and east of the Frafjord was transferred to the neighboring Gjesdal Municipality.
+The reason for this border change was because the southern part of Forsand had no road connection with the rest of Forsand, but it was connected by road to Gjesdal.

-On 1 January 2020, Forsand municipality was dissolved.
+On 1 January 2020, Forsand Municipality was dissolved.
 The area on the northwestern shore of the Lysefjorden around the Preikestolen became a part of the neighboring Strand Municipality and the rest of Forsand became part of Sandnes Municipality.

-Name

-The municipality (originally the parish) is named after the old Forsand farm (Forsandr) since the first Forsand Church was built there.
-The first element is for which means "sticking out" or "protruding".
-The last element is sand which means "sand" or "sandy beach".
-Historically, the name of the municipality was spelled Fossan.
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Forsand.

 Coat of arms

-The coat of arms was granted on 11 March 1988 and it was in use until 1 January 2020 when the municipality was dissolved.
+The coat of arms was granted on 11 March 1988.
 The official blazon is "Vert, a heron vigilant argent" (På grøn grunn ein sølv hegre).
 This means the arms have a green field (background) and the charge is a heron standing on one leg.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the importance of the local forests and wildlife.
 The heron was chosen since it is a common bird that lives in the area, from the fjords all the way up into the mountains.
 The arms were designed by John Digernes.
 The municipal flag has the same design as the coat of arms.

-Churches

-The Church of Norway had one parish (sokn) within the municipality of Forsand.
-It was part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.
+Municipal council